CBalc Coaching and Consulting from the Balcony

 ~Michael Carter, LICSW

-In one-on-one or small group work, I join you from a metaphorical balcony, deck, boardwalk, or roof.
-These provide perspective that is unavailable from the ground.
 You’ve likely experienced this.
 Perhaps you’ve looked over a crowded room from the balcony and noticed how different the perspective is from that of someone on the floor.
-A person on the floor may experience someone bumping into them from behind and make a up story to explain what happened – they were bumped, therefore that person was rude.
-It’s a natural thing humans do, make stories to explain things.
-Humans are also curious, but curiosity and story-making don’t always happen in the order that is most helpful.
-And the wrong story leads us to wrong action.
+A person on the floor may experience someone bumping into them from behind and make a up story to explain what happened – “That rude person bumped me!”

 Unfortunately, our usual lives don’t leave time and space for perspective taking as we rush from one thing to the next on our to-do lists without a breath to clarify our own thoughts, never mind reflect on those of our co-workers, or notice the many parts of our circumstances that are hidden to us.